cornell-brg/pymtl-tut-hls/README.md

 }
 ```

-The PC kernel takes as input an N-bit variable, and counts the number of
+The PopCount kernel takes as input an N-bit variable, and counts the number of
 bits that are set to one. `ap_uint<N>` is a Vivado HLS built-in data type
 representing an N-bit unsigned integer. `x[i]` accesses the `i`th bit of
 `x`.

 Vivado HLS takes as input the C/C++ files describing the design, as well as
 a tcl script used to drive the synthesis flow.
 Here is a snippet of the tcl
-script for synthesizing the population count design.
+script for synthesizing the PopCount design.

 ```
 open_project hls.prj